valsamovich/omscs/courses/cs6310-software-architecture-&-design.md

     - Instances of the subclass must have all properties of instances of the parent class
     - Supports both multiple parent classes for a given class, and multiple child classes for a given parent class.
 - **Dependencies** Example: cars and pollution laws.

+## P2L4 Design Studies

+    "Design is all about making desicions" - Prof. Spencer Rugaber

+- **Design Studies** is series of scale models.
+It's a rigorous and systematic evaluation of the factors that influence a design.
+It should begin with determination of relevat criteria, metrics, & threshold.
+Design must be learned.
+    - **Design Spaces** It's help to explore a space of possibilities.
+    - **Projects** Each of the project involes solving a design problem in several ways.
+    - **Experiments** Design study is an empirical scientific experiment.
+    - **Report** The design study itself is presnted in a report.
+It's contain several sections.
+        1. **Context** It's provides background and motivation for the study.
+        2. **Research Questions** Design study examines the tradeoffs between various nonfunctional requirments.
+        3. **Subject** A design study compares multiple subjects.
+        4. **Exxperimentals Conditions** A software design study noramlly means running several versions of a program.
+        5. **Variables** They must be identified and appropriate metrics specified.
+        6. **Method** It's include number of trials, tools, technique, etc.
+        7. **Results** The point of cunducting a design study is to produce data
+        8. **Discussion** It's opportunity to interpret the data and provide a discussion of its implications.
+        9. **Conclusions** It's a place to summarize reults and draw conclusions.

 ## Resources